Credential Engine Registry Handbook

 - Download data in bulk to store and use offline within your system.

 You can get a record from the registry directly by CTID.
-There are two options:
+There are three options:

-Using /graph - to return the full document and any child entities such as blank nodes, or competencies for a competency framework
+/graph- to return the full document and any child entities such as blank nodes, or competencies for a competency framework, in a flattened array structure

-Using /resource - to return only the main document and no child documents.
+/resources- to return only the main document and no child documents

 Some examples of how a widget can be customized to filter search results are: